What is Mixed Reality?

 There are two main types of devices that deliver Windows Mixed Reality experiences:

-- Holographic devices.
-These are characterized by the device's ability to place digital content in the real world as if it were really there.
+- Holographic devices are characterized by the device's ability to place digital content in the real world as if it were there.

-- Immersive devices.
-These are characterized by the device's ability to create a sense of "presence"--hiding the physical world, and replacing it with a digital experience.
+- Immersive devices are characterized by the device's ability to create a sense of "presence"--hiding the physical world, and replacing it with a digital experience.

 |Characteristic||Holographic devices||Immersive devices|